 Påsk (Easter) in Sweden is like anywhere else in the world: eggs, spring chickens, floppy-eared bunnies, and daffodils!
 There are a couple of strange additions though…

 The word “påsk” comes from the Hebrew word “pesah”, meaning passing.
-Traditionally in Sweden the start of påsk is celebrated by painting eggs and children dressing up as Easter witches (påskkäring) and going from door-to- door collecting candy (Halloween, no?).
+Traditionally in Sweden the start of påsk is celebrated by painting eggs and children dressing up as Easter witches (påskkärring) and going from door-to- door collecting candy (Halloween, no?).
 This tradition is a mixture of old pagan and orthodox traditions dating back to 1500’s.
-It was thought that witches flew over Sweden on Maundy Thursday, and gathered on a mountain called Blåkulla to party with the Devil.
+It was thought that witches flew over Sweden on Maundy Thursday (skärtorsdagen), and gathered on a mountain called Blåkulla to party with the devil.

-More recently, the Easter holidays are about reconnecting with nature and cleaning out the dust from the winter months.
-Walpurgis, the last day of April, signifies the start of summer and is traditionally met with bonfires and community spring-cleans.
-Many Swedes head off to their summer cottages for the first time since closing up at winter to prepare for their Easter celebrations.
+Another spring festivity, Walpurgis (Valborg), 30th April, signifies the start of true spring and is traditionally met with bonfires and community spring-cleans.
+Cleaning out the old and singing in the new around.
+Many Swedes head off to their summer cottages for the first time since closing up at winter to prepare for the spring and summer ahead.

 The modern påskris has meshed with the American tradition of the Easter tree.
 The modern Swedish Easter table is filled with beautifully crafted Easter trees, påskris, påskgodis, and finely decorated paper eggs.